firzanabadrus/firzanabadrus/README.md

 _Computer Science student_
 ---------------------------------
-I am a quiet person, but once you get to know me, you will find I am really friendly.
  I am great at working in teams and always up for good cooperation.
 I love learning new things and picking up new skills.
 I am pretty good at managing my time, and I like to keep things neat and organized.
 Right now, I am diving into the world of computer science and enjoying every bit of it !

- > Love to learn something new but it will take some time¬

 <br>